zhutchens1/foftools/README.md

 The PFoF algorithm is very computationally-expensive; the supporting functions require Numba's `@njit` decorator to improve integration speed for galaxy friendship probabilities.

-## References
-- Kannappan, Sheila, et al. "The RESOLVE Survey: REsolved Spectroscopy Of a Local VolumE."
-Bulletin of the American Astronomical Society.
-Vol. 43.
-2011.
-- Moffett, Amanda J., et al. "ECO and RESOLVE: Galaxy Disk Growth in Environmental Context."
-The Astrophysical Journal 812.2 (2015): 89.
-- Eckert, Kathleen D., et al. "RESOLVE and ECO: The Halo Mass-dependent Shape of Galaxy Stellar and Baryonic Mass Functions."
-The Astrophysical Journal 824.2 (2016): 124.
-- Berlind, Andreas A., et al. "Percolation galaxy groups and clusters in the SDSS redshift survey: identification, catalogs, and the multiplicity function."
-The Astrophysical Journal Supplement Series 167.1 (2006): 1.
-- Liu, Hauyu Baobab, et al. "A new galaxy group finding algorithm: Probability friends-of-friends."
-The Astrophysical Journal 681.2 (2008): 1046.